-Once I have recovered from HCV, can I get infected again?
+Once I have been treated and/or recovered from hepatitis C, can I get infected again?

-Yes.
 There are several drugs that can be used to treat HCV infection.
 Most commonly, a combination of drugs is used, and new drugs are under development.
 Before 2000, chronic HCV was curable in only 10% of cases.
-Now, treatments for HCV can cure over 90% of those detected before late complications occur, but even those with advanced liver disease often respond to treatment.
+Now, treatments for HCV can cure over 90% of people with hepatitis C before late complications occur, but even those with advanced liver disease often respond to treatment.
 This increases the opportunity to intervene early and prevent HCV-associated deaths.

 - Chronic HCV is usually treated with a combination of drugs.

-Can I test myself for the virus at home?
+Can I test myself for HCV at home?

 There is an FDA-approved test kit available for collecting samples to send to a laboratory for testing.
 Confidential test results are provided over the telephone.
 You cannot actually perform the test yourself at home.

-How can I tell if I can spread the infection to others?
+How can I tell if I am contagious and can spread the infection to others?

 If you have detectable HCV RNA in your blood, you have the potential to spread the disease to other people.
 Hepatitis C is spread by exposure to contaminated blood.
 The most common mechanism of exposure is the sharing of needles or other ‘works’ used in consuming drugs such as cocaine or heroin.
 Other routes of transmission include use of contaminated equipment for body piercing and tattooing, occupational exposure of healthcare workers to used needles or other sharp objects, and, less commonly, through sexual activity that results in tissue tears or from mother to baby during childbirth.